Self Service: Manage Software on University Mac Devices

 Updating the Operating System (OS)

-Logging in to Access Additional Items
+Logging In to Access Additional Items

 Some items available in Self Service may not appear without first logging in (e.g., some printers, licensed software, software with department specific settings).